Strong degenerate constraining in Lagrangian dynamics

 \section{Abstract}

 We study the strong constraining problem in Lagrangian dynamics in the degenerate codimension one case.
 This is the first time that degenerate potentials at the constraint are considered for this problem.
-These new results cover several real analytic potentials that the previous do not.
-Some counterintuitive effects of the degenerate constraining problem are discussed.
+Besides the total degenerate cases, these new results cover several real analytic potentials that the previous do not.
+Some counterintuitive effects of the degenerate constraining are discussed.